DTLSClient Component

 Remarks

-In multihomed hosts (machines with more than one IP interface) setting LocalHost to the value of an interface will make the component initiate connections (or accept in the case of server components) only through that interface.
+In multihomed hosts (machines with more than one IP interface) setting LocalHost to the IP address of an interface will make the component initiate connections (or accept in the case of server components) only through that interface.
+It is recommended to provide an IP address rather than a hostname when setting this property to ensure the desired interface is used.

 If the component is connected, the LocalHost property shows the IP address of the interface through which the connection is made in internet dotted format (aaa.bbb.ccc.ddd).
 In most cases, this is the address of the local host, except for multihomed hosts (machines with more than one IP interface).